smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/development/coding-standards.md

 ### Boilerplate

-Many files still contain huge chunks of unnecessary boilerplate comments, firstly reiterating the licence and then having a lot of nonsense about code organisation.
+Many files still contain huge chunks of unnecessary boilerplate comments, firstly reiterating the licence, and then having a lot of nonsense about code organisation.
 Feel free to remove these as you find them.
 Just keep anything that actually provides information.

 ## R